 The principle underlying the flood risk management strategy on the coast is ‘soft where possible, hard where needed’.
 In this case, ‘soft’ means using sand nourishment to contribute to an appealing coast with opportunities for nature, leisure and tourism.

 This strategy is based on the National Vision for the Coast from 2013: a safe, appealing and economically strong coast.
-Parties work together to link the agenda for flood risk management with spatial ambitions, with tailored solutions being adopted for each location.
-Collaboration is organised in part through the Coastal Pact from 2017 in which government authorities, nature organisations, the leisure sector and drinking water companies describe the various values of the coast.
+Parties work together to connect the agenda for flood risk management and spatial ambitions, with tailored solutions for each location.
+Collaboration is organised in part through the Coastal Pact from 2017, in which government authorities, nature organisations, the leisure sector and drinking water companies describe the various coastal assets.
 They also set out how they will shape the future development of, in particular, buildings on beaches on the coast for leisure purposes.
-For each coastal province, the agreements are set out in the respective provincial ordinances, including maps.
+The agreements are set out for each coastal province in the respective provincial ordinances, which include maps.